Electric blanket safety

 Electric blanket testing

-Trading Standards; Fife Cares and the Scottish Fire & Rescue Service as the Community Safety Partnership hold free electric blanket testing events.
-This service is only available for Fife residents.
+Trading Standards and the Scottish Fire & Rescue Service as the Community Safety Partnership hold free electric blanket testing events.
+This service is only available to Fife residents.

 The most common reason blankets fail is that due to their age, a fault has developed in the wiring or they don’t have an overheat protection system found in newer blankets.